View of Lahaina from the sea

 Perhaps you will have time to participate in the Hawaiian celebration known as a lūʻau.

-First, you can see the crew dig the roast pig from the imu (stone pit ground oven).
+First, you could see the crew dig the roast pig from the imu (stone pit ground oven).
 It has been cooking all day in the pit in the same way the lūʻau has been for centuries!
 Then there will be all kinds of delicacies, world-class hula, Hawaiian music, and more.

 Writing and Graphic Design by Sugandha Ferro Black